 Managed projects require an additional step: Run

-expo eject to convert the project to a generic one.
+expo prebuild to convert the project to a generic one.

 pod install in the